pwasilewski/Case360-editor/README.md

 ### Autocompletion

 This is still in progress but you already have access to local variable in the current script and also I added some interesting snippet to create/find an object or to create easily `for-each` loops, ...

+## Version 0.3

+Don't hesitate to take a look at the [release notes](https://github.com/pwasilewski/Case360-editor/wiki) to see the changes !